gaurav-aryal/personal_blog/src/content/blog/Hashtables.md

 heroImage: "/post_img.webp"
 ---
 **Introduction:**
-Hashtables, also known as dictionaries, are fundamental data structures in computer science that provide efficient key-value storage and retrieval.
+Hashtables are fundamental data structures in computer science that provide efficient key-value storage and retrieval.
 In this blog post, we will explore the concept of hashtables, their underlying principles, and how to leverage them in Python to solve real-world problems.
 We will also provide a practical implementation of a hashtable using Python code.

 **Understanding Hashtables:**
 A hashtable is a data structure that enables fast retrieval of values based on a unique key.
 It achieves this by using a hashing function to map the keys to specific indices in an array, known as buckets or slots.
 Each slot holds a reference to the corresponding value.